thanosks/accessmap-incremental-test/README.md

 ### Fetching and extracting data into an OpenSidewalks Schema-compatible
 ### GeoJSON

+To fetch the source data, run this in the main directory of this repo:

+    docker-compose up data_fetch

-In the main directory of this repo, run:
+To build/process the data into an OpenSidewalks-compatible format, run this in the main directory of this repo:

     docker-compose up data_osm_osw